willklein/how-to-win-developers/slides.md

 # Will Klein

 <!--
+Today I'd like to share how to win developers and influence adoption.

-Whether you maintain a library or work on application development, if you write software, I'm here today to help you reach other developers and expand the impact of your work.
+Whether you maintain a library or develop a application, if you write software, I'm here to help you reach other developers more effectively.

+Writing code is the easy part.
+Getting other developers interested and engaged is much harder.
 -->

 ---